 I will use examples from Varian's Intermediate Microeconomics for the modeling portions of our classes.
+Any recent edition (from 5th onwards) is acceptable (note: the chapter numbering listed in the Schedule of classes presented below in Section 12 is based on the 7th edition).
+In recent years, new copies of this textbook have become increasingly scarce and therefore pricey.
+I strongly recommend not trying to find a new version of the book, but rather purchasing or renting one of many used versions of this book available from numerous online sellers (including Amazon, which also offers a semester rental option) at much more reasonable prices.2

-Any recent edition (from 5th on) is good (the chapter numbering listed in the Schedule of classes - below, Section 11 - is based on the 7th edition).
-While I will often adopt the approach and the arguments that you can find in that book, in reality you may (at your own judgment) replace Varian's book with any other decent Microeconomic book - such as Frank and Bernanke; Perloff; or Pindyck and Rubinfeld - as long as you will make sure to cover equivalent material to that which we will cover in Varian's book.
+While I will often adopt the approach and the arguments that you can find in Varian's textbook, in reality you may (at your own judgment) replace Varian's book with any other decent Microeconomic book, as long as you make sure to cover equivalent material to what we will cover in Varian's book.
+Two textbooks that I also like, and which you are free to choose as replacement for Varian's Intermediate Microeconomics, are: